Military Disney Tips

 The NEW Mountain Challenge in Disney World!

-Attractions that participate in Walt Disney World’s two pay to skip the line system will be designated like this:
+Attractions that participate in Walt Disney World’s pay to skip the line system will be designated like this:

 Virtual Queue